xlwings/xlwings-server/app/templates/examples/alpine/README.md

-# Alpine.js form sample
+# Alpine.js sample

-When you type in a name in the `First Name` and `Last Name` form fields, Alpine.js will live-update the `Full Name`.
+This example demonstrates a few common Alpine.js features.
+They are explained on the task pane itself.

 To try it out, replace `app/routers/taskpane.py` with the following code: